jmdeejay/lotto-analyzer-cli/README.md

 ## 🔒 Disclaimer
 This project is for educational and entertainment purposes only.
 It does not increase your odds of winning the lottery.
 Always play responsibly.

+That said...
+💸 *If you do win big using this tool, consider throwing a little luck back my way. 😉